Frequently Asked Questions

 Don't forget your lights!

-In previous years we have had Riders disregard start times and depart early.
-This will not be tolerated in 2026.
+In previous years, we have had Riders disregard start times and depart early.

-• There is no support on course before 5am
+• There is no support on the course.

 • No stamps will be given out for those seeking 'Finisher' status outside of the allocated time frame.